Are Crocs Good for Kids? Benefits & Drawbacks To Consider

 Crocs simply do not offer the support a child needs when she is learning to walk.

-Eventually, a child who doesn’t walk properly can experience pain in their hips and knees.
 When your child is learning how to walk properly, they should be in a shoe that does not allow their heel to move freely.

 Crocs Age Recommendations